antononcube/Raku-DSL-English-ClassificationWorkflows/README.md

 # Raku-DSL-English-ClassificationWorkflows

-Raku package for making data query workflows from natural language commands (in English.)
+Raku package for making classification workflows from natural language commands (in English.)